automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

           return

-So for the example APIs above, we might add a single persistance behavior API to all of the APIs to offer the test code control of the behavior of the code making the remote interop REMOTE-API call.
+So for the example APIs above, we might add a single behavior parameter to all of the APIs to offer the test code control of the behavior of the code making the remote interop REMOTE-API call.
 For example:

 .. code-block:: python